ngscheurich/system/config/nvim/README.md

    :clipboard "unnamedplus"}))
 ```

-With all of my configuration options captured in `user-opts` table, I can easily iterate over it and applu each one.
+With all of my configuration options captured in the `user-opts` table, I can iterate over it and apply each one.

 ```fennel init.fnl +=
 (each [k v (pairs user-opts)]